-Alcohol addiction recovery has been a roller coaster ride over the past 8 months.
+Alcohol addiction recovery and process of getting sober, has been a roller-coaster ride over the past 8 months.
 Yes, 8 months without a single drop of alcohol.
 I can’t say my recovery has been easy, more often I have “off” days than “on” but as a sobriety devotee, alcoholics anonymous and all, I understand that it’s all part of the process.
 I am constantly googling what to expect in sobriety and if what I am experiencing is normal, reinforcing the fact that I am finally on the right path in my life, at 30 years of age.

 Over the past few months I have gathered a list of things that I experienced and observed while in alcohol addiction recovery and hope that it helps you if you’re going through recovery or thinking about getting sober.
 Look, I am no expert nor will I ever be but I feel that a few of my insights may help someone out there struggling with alcohol addiction.
 I found when I was seeking sobriety, I looked for random ordinary individuals who had already walked the path before me and really bared their soul with brutal honesty for what alcoholism is and how to overcome it.